mrhappyasthma/skillcapped-downloader/README.md

 ## TODOs / Feature Requests

+- Does not work for commentary videos :(

 - Scrape all skill capped videos from site

 - Extract the class name from the HTML